eBay/tsv-utils/docs/ToolReference.md

 * `--d|delimiter CHR` - Field delimiter.
 Default: TAB.
 (Single byte UTF-8 characters only.)
 * `--s|space-between-fields NUM` - Spaces between each field (Default: 2)
 * `--m|max-text-width NUM` - Max reserved field width for variable width text fields.
 Default: 40
+* `--a|auto-preamble` - Treat initial lines in a file as a preamble if the line contains no field delimiters.
+The preamble is output unchanged.
-* `--a|preamble NUM` - Treat the first NUM lines as a preamble and output them unchanged.
+* `--b|preamble NUM` - Treat the first NUM lines as a preamble and output them unchanged.
 * `--V|version` - Print version information and exit.
 * `--h|help` - This help information.